Alzheimer's Documentary Series

 And I hadn't really heard that much about dementia-friendly libraries.

-There's a compassion, there's a sensitivity, there's an awareness level that we all continue to strive to attain so that when people with dementia come into the library they feel welcome, they feel seen.
+There's a compassion, there's a sensitivity, there's an awareness level that we all continue to strive to attain so that when people with dementia come into the library, they feel welcome.

-That's the beauty and the magic of the libraries.
+That's the beauty in the magic of the libraries.

 We have puppets and more picture books back here.